Module 3 Examples:

 - Drag individual

-sprite to create GameObject with no animation:
+sprite to create GameObject with no animation: drag from TinyTown Tilemap_48 and Tilemap_49 objects are

-- Drag entire spritesheet to create GameObject
+- Drag entire spritesheet to create GameObject with an Animator:

-with an Animator: e.g., HerPlayer.
-(Rename the
+e.g., HerPlayer.
+(Rename the create Animator

-create Animator in the Asset window), repeat for HimPlayer
+in the Asset window), repeat for HimPlayer

 - Share the created